mikko-ahonen/mikko-ahonen.github.io/_posts/2023-09-10-data-integrity.md

 such as CICS and Tuxedo, as well as message queues.

 In TPM, you can build services.
-Their scope can roughly be compared to a REST endpoints or serverless services (using technology such as AWS Lambda).
-The difference is that the TPM services can call other services within the context of the transaction.
+Their scope can roughly be compared to a REST endpoint or a serverless service (such as AWS Lambda).
+The difference is that the TPM services can call other services within the context of the higher transaction.
 Eventually, when the service call tree has been completed, the transaction is either committed or rolled back, maintaining the data integrity, including all the ACID properties (atomicity, consistency, isolation and durability).

-Modern software development is missing modern equivalent of TPM.
+Modern software development is missing a modern equivalent of TPM systems that the mainframes have.
 We need a platform where it is possible to write services that call other services in the context of a transaction, while still keeping the ability to deploy each service separately.
-It could be built on top of REST endpoints or serverless services, but there is probably a big performance degration.
+It could be built on top REST or serverless technology, but the performance penalty may be too much.

-Imagine how much easier it would be to develop applications, when you can rely on data integrity.
+Imagine how much easier it would be to develop applications when you can rely on data integrity.

 ***